aarzoomanoosi/python-basic-rest-api/README.md

 # Setup the local python environment

 Install python software.
-The following url can be used to search and fine a python installation file Download website: `https://www.python.org/downloads/`
+The following url can be used to search and find python software to instll Download website: `https://www.python.org/downloads/`

 1. Setup a git repo locally